Prince Harry Had This Adorable Response To A Fan Calling Him ‘Handsome’

 Congratulations South Africa!
 Rugby World Cup champions 2019! • “Tonight was not England’s night, but the whole nation is incredibly proud of what @EnglandRugby have achieved over the past few months.
 Hold your heads high boys, you did an outstanding job and we couldn’t have asked more from you.
 To the whole of South Africa – rugby unites all of us in more ways than we can imagine, and tonight I have no doubt that it will unite all of you.
 After last month’s visit, I can’t think of a nation that deserves it more.
 Well done and enjoy!
 Arigatu gozaimasu Nihon ????????” – The Duke of Sussex #RWC2019 #RWCFinal Video © @rugbyworldcup Photo © PA

-In the photo’s caption, the prince cited his trip to Africa with his wife Meghan Markle this past September, where they brought their son Archie along for his first royal tour, stating that he couldn’t think of a country that deserved the win more.
+In the photo’s caption, the prince cited his trip to Africa with his wife Meghan Markle this past September for which they took their young son Archie along for his first royal tour.
+The caption stated that he could not think of a country that deserved the win more than any other.

-It was during this trip that the couple were captured on film peeling the curtain back on the secrecy of royal life in their documentary Harry and Meghan: An African Journey.
-The Inquisitr reported that both Prince Harry and Markle were quite frank in their descriptions of royal life as the cameras rolled and the couple was questioned by reporter Tom Bradby.
+It was during this trip that the couple were captured on film peeling back the curtain on the secrecy of royal life in the documentary, Harry and Meghan: An African Journey.
+The Inquisitr reported that both Prince Harry and Meghan were quite frank regarding their depiction of royal life as the cameras rolled and the couple was questioned by reporter Tom Bradby.

-Prince Harry and Meghan Markle will reportedly be taking a break from public life that will last throughout the holiday season.
-It has been reported that the couple will spend Thanksgiving in California with Markle’s mother Doria Ragland and Christmas with the royal family in England.
+Prince Harry and Meghan Markle will reportedly take a break from public life that will last throughout the holiday season.
+The couple will reportedly spend Thanksgiving in California with Markle’s mother Doria Ragland.
+Christmas will be shared with the royal family in England.